ayushoriginal/DataScienceWork/TaxiTrip/README.md

 ## New York City Taxi Trip Duration

-Kaggle playground to predict the total ride duration of taxi trips in New York City.
+Predict the total ride duration of taxi trips in New York City.

 ### First part - Data exploration
 The first part is to analyze the dataframe and observe correlation between variables.